-Third Term
+Third Term of Fourth Year

-This term is mainly devoted to directed laboratory and research work on an approved subject, with special reading and study associated with the preparation of a thesis; seminar work is also carried out.
+In the fourth year the formal lecture work extends over twentyone weeks (the first two terms).
+This is followed by a study vacation of three weeks and examinations are held during the first three weeks of the third term.
+The balance of this term is mainly devoted to directed laboratory and research work on an approved subject, with special reading and study associated with the preparation of a thesis; seminar work is also carried out.
+The thesis must be submitted by 30th November.